busterjs/buster-docs/modules/referee.rst

 Custom, domain-specific assertions helps improve clarity and reveal intent in tests.
 They also facilitate much better feedback when they fail.
-You can add custom assertions that behave exactly like the built-in ones (i.e. with counting, message formatting, expectations and more) by using the :func:`add` method.
+You can add custom assertions that behave exactly like the built-in ones (i.e. with counting, message formatting, expectations and more) by using the :func:`referee.add` method.